hyperledger-archives/fabric/docs/API/CoreAPI.md

 ### REST Endpoints

-To learn about the Open Blockchain REST API through Swagger, please take a look at the Swagger document [here](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json).
+To learn about the Hyperledger fabric REST API through Swagger, please take a look at the Swagger document [here](https://github.com/hyperledger/fabric/blob/master/core/rest/rest_api.json).
 You can utilize the Swagger service directly or, if you prefer, you can set up Swagger locally by following the instructions [here](#to-set-up-swagger-ui).

 * [Block](#block)
   * GET /chain/blocks/{Block}